AJB-ajb/BikeSharePrediction/documents/paper/main.typ

 // Predictions of problematic areas
 = Conclusions and Recommendations <sec:conclusion>
 //: summarize the conclusion and future improvement.
 Explain how did you solve the problem; what problems were met? what did the results show?
 And how to refine the proposed solution?
 You may organize ideas using lists or numbered points, if appropriate, but avoid making your article into a check-list or a series of encrypted notes.

+// Future Work and Improvement:
+// Develop a dynamic pricing model based on the demand prediction and a simulation using the station data
+// Train and compare on full data (multiple years)
+// Adapt deeper graph-neural network approaches with edge features to improve generalization to extended bike networks
+// add weather, seasonal and holiday features

 = Code <sec:code>
 // : provide a GitHub permanent link to the code that implements the proposed solution.